danshee/mysteries/_posts/2020-06-07-disappearance-of-jim-carter-from-ape-canyon.markdown

 **Summary of the 1966 reprint of the 1963 Article**

-Jim Carter, 32, was an experienced skier and mountaineer who disappeared from slopes of Mount St. Helens in May of 1950.
+Jim Carter, 32, was an experienced skier and mountaineer who disappeared from the slopes of Mount St. Helens in May of 1950.
 He was with a 20-member climbing party from Seattle.

-Dr. Bob Lee, a well known Portland mountaineer and member of the Seattle Mountain Search and Rescue, said, "Dr. Otto Trott, Lee Stark and I finally came to the conclusion that the *apes* got him."
+Bob Lee, a well known Portland mountaineer and member of the Seattle Mountain Search and Rescue, said, "Dr. Otto Trott, Lee Stark and I finally came to the conclusion that the *apes* got him."
 (Note: the 1966 book uses the term *apes* but some online sources I found use the term *mountain devils*).

 Lee described the search for Carter as “the most eerie experience I have ever had.”
 Every time Lee found himself alone, he felt that he was being watched.